ReMinecraftPE/mcpe/README.md

 # NBCraft (NBC)

+**NBCraft is not affiliated or associated with Minecraft, Mojang AB, or Microsoft.**
+To be absolutely clear: ** THIS IS NOT AN OFFICIAL MINECRAFT PRODUCT AND IS NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT **

 This project aims to provide a customizable, cross-platform, legacy mining experience.
 The code is based on a decompilation of Minecraft: Pocket Edition (v0.1.3) as of 2011, which itself is a port of Minecraft: Java Edition (Beta 1.3-1.7.3).
+The decompilation was performed primarily using [IDA](https://hex-rays.com/ida-pro) in conjunction with Android builds of MCPE, since these contain info such as function and class names.

 **Its goals are:**
 * To add features from Minecraft Beta 1.7.3 and below.
 * To add togglable edition-specific aesthetic features.
   Some examples include:
-  * Legacy Console Edition gamma and mipmaps
+  * Legacy Console Edition UI theme, gamma, and mipmaps
-  * Pocket Edition sky colors
+  * Pocket Edition UI theme and sky colors
+  * Java Edition UI theme
   * Normal lighting (something Pocket Edition lacked)
   * Alpha title logo
-* To (in the future) provide a cross-platform modding API in [WebAssembly](https://webassembly.org/), giving more creative control to the community.
+* To (in the future) provide a cross-platform modding API in the form of [WebAssembly](https://webassembly.org/) modules, giving more creative control to the community.
 * To keep the source code layout similar to the original Minecraft PE (reconstructed from clues hidden within certain versions of the game, such as the 0.1.0 touch prototype/debug build)
 * To add support for as many platforms as possible, such as the PlayStation 3, Wii, and more.